zhenghualiu/GrSRs/README.md

 # GrSRs
-This repository contains the R codes for the project of "host growth rate and viral infection".

 To explore how temperature and population dynamic features modulate the GrSR, we set up a mathematical model of host-viral interactions.
 Briefly, we assumed that each step of the infection cycle is temperature dependent, all virus species are ecologically equivalent and that the size of the virus set for a species follows a Poisson distribution.